|Home - Apocalypse Later Roadshow||Mail Hal C F Astell - Site Map|

 I put together a 90 minute set of short films and a feature, sourced from film festivals, friends in the industry and research online.
 I included local films and one foreign film, from the UK.
 I also included a Q&A in between the shorts and the feature with a few local filmmakers who kindly agreed to come out.

 My mini-film festival at LepreCon 39 worked well and the audience enjoyed it and participated eagerly in the Q&As.
-I was particularly happy to see some of the guests of honour in the audience because they'd arrived at the convention but had nothing else to do until opening time in the morning.
+I was particularly happy to see some of the Guests of Honor in the audience because they'd arrived at the convention but had nothing else to do until opening time in the morning.

 After LepreCon and CopperCon, I put together a similar mini-film festival for DarkCon in 2014, expanding the sci-fi to varied punked genres, as befitted that particular convention.
 That proved to be only the first expansion of many.